5 Day Glacier National Park to Yellowstone Itinerary

 Known as the GTTSR, this jaw-dropping road spans 50 miles across the park from Apgar to St. Mary.
 It crosses the Continental Divide and provides countless “ooh-ahh” moments.

-Driving the GTTSR one-way without stopping takes about two hours, but could easily be a full day.
-The road is closed from mid-October through most of June and sometimes into early July, so keep that in mind when deciding when to visit.
+Driving the GTTSR one-way without stopping takes about two hours, but could easily take a full day with stops and hikes along the way.
+Sections of the road are closed from mid-October through most of June and sometimes into early July, so keep that in mind when deciding when to visit.

 Hike to Hidden Lake at Logan Pass